JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

 .. code:: bash

-    config.vm.synced_folder  "./vagrant_data", "/vagrant_data"
+    config.vm.synced_folder  "./vagrant_data", "/home/vagrant/vagrant_data"

-**Note - you need to make sure that both of these directories exist before starting Singularity.**  In fact, you need to create the host directory even **before you start up Vagrant**, so let's start with that one.
+**Note - you need to make sure that both of these directories exist before entering the Singularity or Charliecloud container.**  In fact, you need to create the host directory even **before you start up Vagrant**, so let's start with that one.

 In the above example, the host directory is the first argument, :code:`./vagrant_data`.
 The path is relative to the location of the Vagrantfile.
 So, Let's say that you have installed vagrant in :code:`$HOME/singularity-vm`.
 This is where your Vagrantfile resides and this is the directory you will start vagrant from.

 So, in this example, our next step would be to create a directory on our Mac (the host machine) called :code:`$HOME/singularity-vm/vagrant_data`.

-We also need to create the guest directory, which is the second argument in the example above, :code:`/vagrant_data`.
-However, we will do this from within the Vagrant VM so we will defer this to Step F below.
+We also need to create the guest directory, which is the second argument in the example above, :code:`/home/vagrant/vagrant_data`.
+Mounting the shared directory in the user's home directory on Vagrant, :code:`/home/vagrant`, is particularly useful if you are using Charliecloud because the user's home directory is visibile from within the directory by default.
+However, creating this directory must be done from within the Vagrant VM so we will defer this to Step F below.

 For now we'll just leave you with a tip: **Use an absolute path for your guest directory**.
 Vagrant will complain if you use a relative path, such as :code:`./vagrant_data`.
 You should have permission to create a directory that branches off the root directory as in this example.
-If this gives you problems or if you just prefer to have the vagrant data directory branch from your home directory, you can set your guest directory to be :code:`/home/vagrant/vagrant_data`.

 On a related note: your default user name when you enter Vagrant will be :code:`vagrant` and your home directory will be :code:`/home/vagrant`.
 If you want to change this you can do so by adding a line like this to your Vagrantfile: